Red Stream: Advanced Theory and Techniques

 - Small group activities

 Participants will receive a Certificate in Advanced Theory and Techniques in Play Therapy from RMPTI.
 The certificate confirms the completion of 75 hours of specialized play therapy training approved by APT and CAPT.
-All training hours count toward certification/registration as a Play Therapist.
+Training hours can be used toward registration/certification as Play Therapist.
+APT and CAPT alone hold the right to accept or deny any continuing education training at their discretion.

 The Certificate is awarded on the basis of: